wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 - Security and privacy concerns
 - Considerations when looking for tools

-Let's first cover what LLMOps is compared to the other types of Ops approaches out there.
+Let's first cover what LLMOps is compared to DevOps, and MLOps.

 ## What is LLMOps?